EDCD/EDMarketConnector/PLUGINS.md

 This event is not sent when EDMC is running on a different machine so you should not *rely* on receiving this event.

+##### Augmented Events

+In some cases we augment the events, as seen in the Journal, with extra data.
+Examples of this are:

+1. Every `Cargo` event passed to plugins contains the data from `Cargo.json` (but see above for caveats).

+1. Every `NavRoute` event contains the full `Route` array as loaded from `NavRoute.json`.
+You do not need to access this via `monitor.state['NavRoute']`, although it is available there.

+    *NB: There is no indication available when a player cancels a route.*  The game itself does not provide any such, not in a Journal event, not in a `Status.json` flag.

 #### Player Dashboard